-Flood: Oborevwori orders demolition of buildings on waterways | Latest Nigeria News Today

-Flood: Oborevwori orders demolition of buildings on waterways
+Delta Floods: Oborevwori orders demolition of buildings on waterways

-Delta State Governor, Sheriff Oborevwori has ordered the demolition of all buildings erected along waterways in the State.
+Delta State Governor, Sheriff Oborevwori has ordered the demolition of all buildings erected along waterways in the State causing flooding.

 Oborevwori gave the order on Monday, during an inspection tour of Phases I and II of the Warri/Effurun Storm Water Control Projects in Warri South and Uvwie Local Government Areas of the State.

-The Governor said there was no place in the world where people were allowed to build on waterways and directed the Ministries of Housing, Works and Lands to identify and pull down all such buildings to allow free flow of water on natural water ways.
+The Governor of Delta State said there was no place in the world where people were allowed to build on waterways cause it cause floods and directed the Ministries of Housing, Works and Lands to identify and pull down all such buildings to allow free flow of water on natural water ways.

 Oborevwori said: “We started the inspection with Phase ll of the storm water drainage project being handled by CCECC.
 They have five catchment areas.
 We have looked at their works and realised that they have done a lot as they have gone very far.